hartwigmedical/hmftools/README_TARGETED.md

 ```

 ### COBALT behaviour in targeted mode
 If a targetRegions file is provided, then a target enrichment rate is calculated simply as the median tumorGCRatio for the specified regions.
 Any depth windows outside of the targetRegions file are masked so that they are ignored downstream by PURPLE.
-Depth windows found in the TSV file are normalised first by the overall target enrichment rate for the sample and then by the relativeEnrichment for that depth window.
+Depth windows found in the TSV file are normalised first by the overall target enrichment rate for the sample, then by the relativeEnrichment for that depth window and finally by the normal GC bias adjustment.

 ### PURPLE MSI